to research and development of technologies that reduce harmful interactions between humans

 We are committed to researching and developing new technologies for rescue and prevention of harmful human interaction on marine life.
 We strive to educate communities on how to be stewards of the environment by focusing on the ocean and its global importance to life on Earth.

 We create Marine Mammal Interaction prevention technologies.
-Our focus is on eliminating entanglement in active fishing gear of large whales, pinnipeds, endangered sea turtles and basking sharks.
+Our focus is on eliminating entanglements in active fishing gear of large whales, pinnipeds, endangered sea turtles and basking sharks.